JUNE AT CLUNY

 WILDLIFE

 Sadly, the bird song quietens down by the middle of June but the woodland birds are very busy feeding their young including a pair of Great Spotted Woodpeckers.
 Look out for the Red Squirrels feeding at the bird feeders at the first ‘Big Tree’ (No 4 – 5).
 They can often be seen in other parts of the garden racing up and down the larger trees and on the feeders around the car park.
-On hot days they tend to be much less active feeding in the morning and late afternoon so don’t be surprised if you don’t see any around mid-day!
+On hot days they tend to be much less active feeding in the first part of the morning and late afternoon so don’t be surprised if you don’t see any around mid-day!
 There should be loads of insects in the garden especially bumblebees and wasps, all very beneficial in helping with pollination and in the case of wasps, protecting the plants by eating aphids.
 Apart from birds such as song thrush and blackbirds feeding on slugs, we also have plenty of toads and frogs helping us out.
 Keep a look out for the stoats!

 JUNE JOBS